Practical Ethics and Responsibility Competition

 The Schools day

-Four winning teams will be invited to take part in further competition through presentations and debates during the Ethics and Responsibility Day which will take place in Oxford on 19th March 2024.
-In this video Ben Davies talks about what the Schools Day will include.
+Four winning teams will be invited to take part in further competition through presentations and debates during the Ethics and Responsibility Day which will take place in Oxford on the advertised day (usually mid March).
+In this video Joanna Demaree-Cotton and Gabriel De Marco talk about what the Schools Day will typically include.

 A debate will form the final challenge on the day.
 This exhibition debate will give you an idea of what your debate might look like.